sindhumadhadi09/Data-512-Final-Project/README.md

 ### Regression Analysis
-I want to check the correlation of  different age group people vaccinated in our dataset, and their impact on the increase in Covid cases.
+I want to check the correlation of different age group of people vaccinated in our dataset, and their impact on the increase in Covid cases.
 I selected these 3 variables in the dataset for our analysis and checked whether they are statistically significant:
 Series_Complete_18PlusPop_pct
 Series_Complete_65PlusPop_Pct